-If you find the client's data has become "sluggish" or has grown too large to be managed efficiently, you may want to consider using the Condense Data feature.
-This feature was improved in OuickBooks 2012.
-The Condense Data feature is greatly enhanced for the OuickBooks Accountant and OuickBooks Enterprise Solutions Accountant editions.
-Specifically, these software versions can
+If you find that the client's data has become "sluggish" or has grown too large to manage efficiently, you might want to consider using the Condense Data feature.
+The Condense Data feature is greatly enhanced for the QuickBooks Accountant and QuickBooks Enterprise Solutions Accountant editions.
+Specifically, these software versions can do the following:

-- Remove transactions before a specific date and optionally create a report showing which transactions were removed. - Remove all transactions but keep lists and preferences. - Remove transactions outside of a date range (to prepare a period copy of the company file).
+- Remove transactions before a specific date and, optionally, create a report showing which transactions were removed - Remove all transactions, but keep lists and preferences - Remove transactions outside a date range (to prepare a period copy of the company file)